oVirt/ovirt-site/source/feature/sanlock-fencing.html.md

 ### Summary

 When a host becomes non-responsive, oVirt engine tries to fence the host; detaching it from the shared storage, and hopefully making it responsive again.
 This feature adds a new fencing mechanism, fencing via shared storage using sanlock.
-Using sanlock, we can provide a simple fencing solution when a soft or hard fencing are not available or fail, avoiding manual fencing, and increasing VM availability.
+Using sanlock, we can provide a simple fencing solution when soft or hard fencing are not available or fail, avoiding manual fencing, and increasing VM availability.

 ### Owner